-How SaaS Companies Can Use AI Comply HQ to Pass Their Assessment in a Day
+How SaaS Companies Can Use AI Comply HQ to Pass Their Assessment

 The Compliance Clock Is Ticking for SaaS Companies

-This article walks through exactly how it works, step by step.
+Here is precisely how it works, step by step.

 The EU AI Act Compliance Challenge for SaaS